Social Media Graphics

 Kids who miss too much school in PreK & K are less likely to be @readingby3rd: bit.ly/1oqfID7 #schooleveryday [TWEET THIS NOW]

-3/4ths of students who are chronically absent in 6th grade will dropout of high school: bit.ly/1oqfID7 #schooleveryday [TWEET THIS NOW]
+Students who are chronically absent in 6th grade are 75% more likely than their peers to dropout of high school: bit.ly/1oqfID7 #schooleveryday [TWEET THIS NOW]

 A student who is chronically absent in high school is 7.4X more likely to dropout: bit.ly/1oqfID7 #schooleveryday [TWEET THIS NOW]

 For students in low-income communities, chronic absence in kindergarten = lower academic achievement through 5th grade. bit.ly/1oqfID7 #SchoolEveryDay [TWEET THIS]

 Chronic absence affects all kids, not just the absent ones.
 Learn how to get kids in #SchoolEveryDay here: bit.ly/1oqfID7 [TWEET THIS]